MarsSheep99/MarsSheep99/README.md

 - 👋 Hi, I’m @MarsSheep99
 - 👀 I’m interested in any it technology
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C/C++
-- 💞️ I hope to master Java this year
+- 💞️ I hope to master C/C++ this year
 - 📫 How to reach me 2279384096@qq.com

 <!---